 Beginning date of fire temple construction in Iran is still unknown.
 Archaeologists have not agreed and it can not be estimated.
 Famous French archaeologist Andre Godard believes that when Zoroastrianism entered Iran, there used to be religions such as Mazdaism and their fire temples existed in all cities and most scholars agree with this hypothesis.

-By the way, the oldest remaining and documented fire temples of Iran were established during the Parthian period (around 200 BC) and most fire temples were established under the Sassanian rule (224-651 AD).
+By the way, the oldest remaining and documented fire temples of Iran were established during the Parthian period (around 200 BC) and most fire temples were established under the Sasanian Empire (224-651 AD).

 Fire temples of Iran